 A good rooftop cargo carrier bag should have an aerodynamic shape.
 This will help minimize drag while driving, while the oncoming air pressure will stabilize the cargo load and bag.

 Anti-theft features should also be considered, as you want to ensure that your belongings are fully protected.
 Some cargo carrier bags have additional security features or accessories, such as locks, to ensure that the bags can’t be opened or removed from your vehicle’s roof.

 Are Rooftop Bags Safe?

 Yes, they are safe to use.
 However, it is up to you how secure the bag will be.
-Ensure that there isn’t any part of the bag hanging over the sides of a roof.
-Also, pack your cargo tightly to prevent it from shifting around inside the bag while driving.
-Before embarking on your trip, ensure that all straps are properly tightened and secured.
-When driving under low-hanging structures, keep in mind that additional height is added to your vehicle through the rooftop cargo carrier bag.
+Ensure that no part of the bag is hanging over the sides of a roof.
+Also, pack your cargo tightly to prevent it from slipping inside the bag while driving.
+Before your trip, ensure all straps are properly tightened and secured.
+When driving under low-hanging structures, remember that additional height is added to your vehicle through the rooftop cargo carrier bag.